MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netconfigurationquerymultistring.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-Returns a WDFCOLLECTION of at least one WDFSTRING object corresponding to the string or strings that are currently assigned to the specified registry value name in the device's software key.
+Retrieves the MultiString-valued registry entry associated with a value name in the specified configuration object.

 Syntax
 ------